stlehmann/Flask-MQTT/doc/index.rst

 Support
 =======
-This package uses type annotations so you need at least Python 3.5 to use it.
+This package uses type annotations so it needs Python 3 and the `typing package <https://pypi.python.org/pypi/typing>`_ installed.
+Since Python 3.6 the typing package is a builtin package.
 Python 2 is not supported.

 Indices and tables
 ==================